Graduate Student Loans

 federal and alternative loans

 By completing the FAFSA a student is automatically applying for federal student loans.
-Students must meet all eligibility criteria in order to receive a federal loan.
-Once the loan has been accepted, if the student is a first time loan borrower at MMA, he/she must complete Loan Entrance Counseling as well as sign a Direct Loan Master Promissory Note, promising to repay the loan.
+Loan eligibility will appear in the students financial aid offer.
+Once the loan has been accepted, if the student is a first time loan borrower at MMA, they must complete Loan Entrance Counseling as well as sign a Direct Loan Master Promissory Note, promising to repay the loan.
+These steps are required to finalize the loan offer.

 Federal Direct Unsubsidized Stafford Loans